What's the difference between a wedding website and a wedding invitation — and what belongs on each?

 What stays on the invitation and why restraint signals importance

-Your invitation is not competing with your website, it’s anchoring it
+Your invitation isn't competing with your website, it's the anchor

 Your invitation suite exists to establish tone, not carry logistics.
 Date, location, and essential details belong here because they signal what matters most and deserve permanence.